 According to the Automotive Industry Standard 140 (AIS 140), it is mandatory for all public transport and commercial vehicles to deploy vehicle tracking systems with camera surveillance and emergency buttons.
 The transport authorities are tasked with ensuring that all stipulated vehicles abide by the guidelines laid down by the standard.
-You can learn more about this standard from here.

 Also read:Why AIS 140 is the need of the hour?

 To ensure that your vehicle is in line with the AIS 140 standard, you will need to install a GPS vehicle tracking system, along with an emergency request button.
 You need to undertake this step for all your existing as well as future vehicles.
 We have discussed more about how to get AIS-140 certified devices in one of previous articles.